Diego Siloe: Biography

 From 1528 until the end of his life, Siloe worked in Granada, above all as an architect.
 His arrival in the city marks the beginning of classicism in Andalusia.
 He was commissioned to complete two previously projected projects: the church of the Monastery of Saint Jerome (burial place of the Fernández family of Córdoba, including the tomb of Gonzalo Fernández de Córdoba, "El Gran Capitán") and the Granada Cathedral, which he made into two of the outstanding buildings in the Renaissance style in Spain.
 The monastery church is distinguished by the immense dome covering its central space, after the fashion of funerary buildings of Ancient Rome.
 The elevations show references to the work of Filippo Brunelleschi, with large pillars fronted by Corinthian half-columns, matching the height of the naves, with a second body of supports over the entablature of the first.
 Most outstanding is the Portada del Perdón ("Door of Pardon", c.
 1534) conceived as a great triumphal arch.
 Its rich decoration and the energetic and fluid lines and curves of its interior were an early expression of the Plateresque in Spain.

 Among his other most notable projects are the Sacra Capilla de El Salvador del Mundo ("Holy Chapel of the Savior of the World") in Úbeda, conceived as a burial place for the Cobos family.
 It has a central nave of three wings, side chapels between buttresses, and culminates in a circular space covered by a large dome.

 Besides the Cathedral of Granada, de Siloe was the primary architect of the Almería, Málaga and Guadix Cathedrals in Spain, Guadalajara Cathedral in Mexico, and the cathedrals of Lima and Cuzco in Peru.
 He was also the sculptor of a notable tomb in Spain's Basque Country, the mausoleum of Bishop Rodrigo Mercado de Zuazola, who was president of the chancery of Granada.
-Carved from white marble, full of grotesque and allegorical scenes, it stands in the chapel of the Pietà in the Church the Archangel Michael in Oñati.
+Carved from white marble, full of grotesque and allegorical scenes, it stands in the chapel of the Piedad in the Church of the Archangel Michael in Oñati.